 Protect WordPress Against Brute Force Attack

 The majority of websites are a culprit of brute force attacks.
-Reasons they are not taking such attacks seriously or they are not aware of how to fight with those attacks.
+Reasons they are not taking such attacks seriously or they are not aware of how to fight those attacks.

 Change WordPress Login URL